pip install cheat

 By default, the bash highlighter is used, but you can manually specify which syntax highlighter to use for each cheatsheet by wrapping its contents in fenced code blocks.

 -h option helps you with the available options cheat provides.

+I found navi a very good interactive cheatsheet tool for the command line.
 In this article, we looked at a powerful, yet handy utility called cheat which gives provides us with existing cheatsheets for command commands and allows us to create our own as well.
 You can use cheat for more than just commands.
 A recipe can go in there too.
 I personally find this more convenient than man pages or help.
 What do you think about cheat?